francisngo/react_weather/README.md

 ## Contributing

 If you feel you have something to add to this project, feel free to make a pull request!
 This was one of my first React projects and I'm always looking for feedback.
 Criticism is welcome!
 The app was built with React, Webpack, and Foundation.
-Tested with Karma and expect.

 #### Getting Started